bohdon/maya-pulse/README.md

-# Pulse Rigging Framework for Maya
+# Pulse

-A rigging framework for Maya.
+A rigging framework and toolkit built for Maya.

 ## Development Testing